article background

 Origin Energy Hot Water Services

 Origin Energy offers a range of hot water services for houses, townhouses, units and apartments.
 As mentioned, Origin Energy is responsible for reading apartment customers’ water meters and issuing their bill – usually once every three months or so.
-Your hot water bill is separate to your electricity or natural gas bill, however those bills do not factor in the energy it costs to heat up your water so as to ensure you’re not double-charged.
+Your hot water bill is separate to your electricity or natural gas bill, however those bills do not factor in the energy required to heat up water and prevent being double-charged.

-Origin Energy is also one of Australia’s largest sellers and installers of hot water systems.
+Origin Energy is one of Australia’s largest sellers and installers of hot water systems.
 Its website promotes leading brands of gas and electric hot water systems, including Aquamax, Dux, Rheem, Bosch and Rinnai systems.
-It also has a rapid repair service in NSW, Victoria, SA and south east Queensland.
-This is a 24/7 emergency hot water service that ensures a plumber will attend the property within two hours to sort out the issue.
-So, if you’re apartment block is with Origin Energy, you can rest assured that you will have reliable access to hot water.
+It also has a rapid repair service in NSW, Victoria, SA and southeast Queensland.
+This is a 24/7 emergency hot water service that ensures a plumber will attend the property within two hours to resolve the issue.

 Origin Hot Water Bills

-If you’ve not lived in an apartment before, then hot water bills might seem a little foreign.
+If you have never lived in an apartment before hot water bills might seem to be foreign.
 Fortunately, Origin Energy bills are pretty straightforward once you understand what to look for.
 Below we have a sample Origin hot water bill from an apartment resident.
 Underneath the image is an explanation of the bill corresponding with each of the numbered components.

 origin-bill